Remove scabs after hair transplant

 What are hair transplant scabs?

-- It takes a few days for this wound to start healing.
+· It takes a few days for this wound to heal completely.

-- The scabs start forming on the 3rd day itself but at this point in time, it is tightly attached to the scalp.
+· The scabs start forming on the 3rd day itself but at this point, it is tightly attached to the scalp.

 When scabs fall, short hairs(grafts) that were implanted also generally fall out.
 This is the expected phase.
 You don’t have to worry about your grafts.
 Your follicles are alive under the skin and new hairs will start to grow in about 3-4 months.
 If there are any hair follicles that don’t fall off with the scabs, they will grow for 3-6 weeks and generally get shed.

-- You can start washing your hair with baby shampoo, 72 hrs after surgery.
+· You can start washing your hair with baby shampoo 72 hours after the surgery.

-How to get rid of scabs after hair transplant?
+How to get rid of scabs after a hair transplant?

-- You can massage the scabs gently underwater without using the nails helps in this process.
+· You can massage the scabs gently underwater without using the nails in this process.